 Advance Directives: Living Will & More

-Should you complete any of these forms, please submit copies to the Office of the University Registrar as well as the SHCC so they may be scanned into your electronic health record.
+Should you complete any of these forms, please submit copies to the Dean of Students/Office of the University Registrar as well as the SHCC so they may be scanned into your records.

 What is an advance directive?

 An advance directive is a written or oral statement about how you want medical decisions made should you not be able to make them yourself and/or it can express your wish to make an anatomical donation after death.
 Some people make advance directives when they are diagnosed with a life-threatening illness.
 Others put their wishes into writing while they are healthy, often as part of their estate planning.

 - Living Will: A written or oral statement of the kind of medical care you want or do not want if you become unable to make your own decisions.
 It is called a living will because it takes effect while you are still living.

 You may wish to speak to your healthcare provider or attorney to be certain you have completed theliving will in a way that your wishes will be understood.